RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL: Introduction

 In another thread, pretrained seq2seq models just have unveiled their powerful potential for this task.
 Recent attempts by \citet{shaw-etal-2021-compositional} show that directly fine-tuning a T5 model \citep{raffel2020t5} on this task without presenting any relational structures could achieve satisfying results.
 Moreover, PICARD \citep{scholak-etal-2021-picard} presents a way to prune invalid beam search results during inference time, thus drastically improving the grammatical correctness of the SQL queries generated by the autoregressive decoder that comes with T5.

 In this work, different from the more common approach of fine-tuning the original pretrained model or using prompt tuning, we propose to augment the self-attention modules in the encoder and introduce new parameters to the model while still being able to leverage the pre-trained weights.
 We call the proposed model RASAT\footnote{RASAT: Relation-Aware Self-Attention-augmented T5}.
-Our model is able to incorporate almost all existing types of relations in the literature, including schema encoding, schema linking, syntactic dependency of the question, etc., into a unified relation representation.
+Our model can incorporate almost all existing types of relations in the literature, including schema encoding, schema linking, syntactic dependency of the question, etc., into a unified relation representation.
 In addition to that, we also introduce coreference relations to our model for multi-turn text-to-SQL tasks.
 Experimental results show that RASAT could effectively leverage the advantage of T5.
 It achieves the state-of-art performance in question execution accuracy (EX/IEX) on both multi-turn (SParC and CoSQL) and single-turn (Spider) text-to-SQL benchmarks.
-On SParC, RASAT surpasses all previous methods in interaction execution accuracy (IEX) and improves the state-of-art performance from 46.4\% to 53.1\%, 6.7\% absolute improvements.
-On CoSQL, we improve the state-of-art IEX performance from 26.2\% to 37.5\%, achieving 11.3\% absolute improvements.
-Moreover, on Spider, we improve the state-of-art execution accuracy from 79.3\% to 80.5\%, achieving 1.2\% absolute improvements.
+On SParC, RASAT surpasses all previous methods in interaction execution accuracy (IEX) and improves state-of-the-art performance from 21.6\% to 52.6\%, 31\% absolute improvements.
+On CoSQL, we improve state-of-the-art IEX performance from 8.4\% to 37.4\%, achieving 29\% absolute improvements.
+Moreover, on Spider, we improve state-of-the-art execution accuracy from 75.1\% to 75.5\%, achieving 0.4\% absolute improvements.